camilne9/election_analytics_blog/posts/reflection_prediction.md

 **My model was based entirely on polling and historical data on the accuracy of polling.** I found that there is a strong correlation between polling close to the election and the election result.
 Thus, I fit a linear regression between the polling average and the actual two-party vote share in past elections.
 I used that regression line to predict the two party vote shares in each state based on polling in October.
 The regression line showed a deviation from the y = x line that would indicate perfect predictive power from the polls.
 This deviation shows that polling tends to overestimate Democrats and underestimate Republicans.

-Using the
+Using the state-level two part vote share predictions, I made a national two party vote prediction by weighting the state level predictions by the size of their voting eligible populations (VEPs).
+Historical data indicated that this was a strong predictor even though turnout may be different across states.

+Finally, my simulation of the election used the historical win rate for Republicans when they poll in certain intervals.
+This gave me a win probability in each state which I treated as independent in 10,000 simulations.

 # How Did I Do?

 ## State Level Predictions

-I can first consider the
+I can first consider the difference between what I predicted

 ![map of error by state](../figures/error_by_state_map.png)

-On each of my state level predictions, there was a RMSE from my model of 2.73.
-This means that we can get more information about the accuracy of my prediction by considering my uncertainty.
+Each point estimate also had uncertainty.
+This means that we can get more information about the accuracy of my prediction by considering my uncertainty and not simply the point estimate.
+On each of my state level predictions, there was a RMSE from my model of 2.73 as found by an out of sample fit test (leave one out validation).
 Below we can see which states has a difference between predicted and actual results that was within one or two RMSE

 ![map of states within one rmse](../figures/within_1rmse_map.png)